 - Real-world scenario: You run a consulting firm that takes on 4-6 major projects annually.
 Each project requires bringing on contractors for 2-3 months before the client’s first milestone payment.
 A $250K line of credit lets you draw funds for each new project, repay when clients pay, and repeat the cycle.

-- Speed: Initial approval may take a few days; subsequent draws are immediate
+- Speed: Initial approval may take a few days; subsequent draws are immediate.

 Revenue-Based Financing